kantale/OpenBio.eu/docs/docs/index.md

 OBC: output__N__combine__1 = 23
 ```

 The output is 23 since the input is 2 and we applied the pseudocode presented above.
 To recap, in OpenBio.eu the user has to explicitly set (1) the input/output of each step and (2) define which steps call which.
-To illiustrate how this is different from other Workflow Management Systems let's take a look from [this workflow from Common Workflow Language tutorial](https://www.commonwl.org/user_guide/21-1st-workflow/index.html):
+To illustrate how this is different from other Workflow Management Systems let's take a look from [this workflow from Common Workflow Language tutorial](https://www.commonwl.org/user_guide/21-1st-workflow/index.html):

 ```
 #!/usr/bin/env cwl-runner